 While a child stands to benefit by spending equal time with both parents, it may not be possible.
 A 50/50 plan works best in certain scenarios only.
 For instance, if your home is a few minutes away from your ex-spouse’s home, it is easy for kids to spend equal time with each parent.
 Your children can easily switch houses.

 There’s also a need for both parents to be committed to doing what is best for the children.
-There must be conscious effort to allow kids to spend equal time.
+There must be a conscious effort to allow kids to spend equal time.
 Most importantly, parents should agree.
 If one parent doesn’t think 50/50 is fair or good for the kids, such an arrangement may not work.

 How To Make 50/50 Custody Work